 You may experience stress due to your closeness to clients with a debilitating illness, such as dementia, or entering the palliative stage of their care.

-Though rewarding, working in dementia care can also be
+Though rewarding, working in dementia care can also be very demanding and draining.

 Some of the indicators of stress are: